 A case study on breast cancer patients using disease specific features

 We applied our method to a set of breast cancer somatic variants from 963 patients released by Alexandrov et al. [43].
 We used COSMIC gene list, expression and mutational profiles as additional features.
 In total, we found that around 3% of the 687,517 variants could alter post-transcriptional regulation to some degree.
 We incorporated the above disease-specific features and demonstrated how they could help to reweight the variant scoring process on a coding variant in Fig. 6.
 This variant is located within an RBP binding ultra-hot region and showed high sequence conservations (7% more rare variants for its binding RBP).
 It also demonstrated strong motif disruption effect (PPIG in Fig 6).
 All such features resulted in a baseline RADAR score of 3.67, which is ranked 296 out of all variants.
-It only showed moderate FunSeq (3) and CADD scores (7.46).
 However, we found that it is located in the exon region of the well-known tumor suppressor TP53 (orange track in Fig.6), and its binding peaks demonstrated more than expected somatic mutations (purple in Fig. 6).
-Besides, 3 out of the 6 RBPs binding there showed high regulation power in breast cancer (green in Fig. 6).
+Besides, 3 out of the 6 RBPs binding there showed high regulation potential in breast cancer (green in Fig. 6).
 Hence, these additional features boost its overall RADAR score to 6.67, which is ranked 38 out of all variants).
+In comparison, this variant only shows moderate scores for FunSeq2 (3) and CADD (7.46), and while it is scored in the top but showed much lower rank than RADAR.

-We also found many variants demonstrate high overall RADAR scores but only show moderate transcriptional functional impact scores, such as FunSeq and CADD scores.
-For example, 108 and 52 variants are ranked within top 1% of overall RADAR scores but cannot be highlighted by other methods in coding and noncoding regions respectively (not within top 10%, Supplementary Table S10 and Table S11).
-Many of such variants are located in RBP binding hubs, underwent strong purifying selection, demonstrated strong motif disruptiveness, and being regulated by key RBPs that are associated with breast cancer from multiple sources of evidence.
+RADAR aims to prioritize variants relevant to the post-transcriptional regulome, while FunSeq2, FATHMM-MKL, and CADD focus on those that affect the transcriptional regulome.
+Therefore, we do find many variants that demonstrate a high overall RADAR score, but only show moderate FunSeq2, CADD, and FATHMM-MKL scores.
+For example, 13 coding and 41 noncoding variants that are ranked within the top 1% of overall RADAR scores are not in the top 10% of CADD, FunSeq2, or FATHMM-MKL scores (Supplementary Table S10 and Table S11).
+Many of such variants are located in RBP binding hubs, and undergo strong purifying selection, demonstrated strong motif disruptiveness, and are regulated by key RBPs that are associated with breast cancer from multiple sources of evidence.
 We believe the discovery of such events demonstrates the value of RADAR as an important and necessary complement to the existing transcriptional-level function annotation and prioritization tools.

 Discussion

 In this study, we integrated the full catalog of eCLIP, Bind-n-Seq, and shRNA RNA-Seq experiments from ENCODE to build an RNA regulome for post-transcriptional regulation.
-Although DNA-level regulation takes up a larger part of the genome, our defined RBP regulome is remarkably larger than one may think and covered up to 52.6 Mbp of the genome (Fig. 2A).
-In fact, the regulome is larger than the size of the whole exome and only showed limited overlap with previous transcription-level annotations.
-Furthermore, we found that the RBP regulome demonstrated a noticeably higher conservation from two aspects: higher cross-species conservation in almost all annotation categories (Fig. 2C) and higher cross-population conservation by showing significant enrichment in rare variants (Fig. 3).
+Our defined RBP regulome is remarkably larger than one may think and covered up to 52.6 Mbp of the genome (Fig. 2A) and the majority of it was not covered by ith previous annotations, focusing on transcriptional regulation, such DHS, TFBS, and enhancers.
+We found that the RBP regulome demonstrated a noticeably higher conservation in two aspects: higher cross-species conservation in almost all annotation categories (Fig. 2C) and higher across-population conservation by showing significant enrichment in rare variants (Fig. 3).
 These two sources of evidence support the notion that the RBP regulome is under strong purifying selection and carries out essential biological functions.
 In addition, these results signify the necessity of computational tools to annotate and prioritize variants in the RBP regulome.